TABLE OF CONTENTS

 Over a 10-year span, we’re talking up to an estimated $131 billion decline in U.S. GDP, according to a 2015 analysis by Ernst & Young.
 The same study estimates that investments would drop by $7 billion, and labor income would fall by $1.4 billion in the long-run.

-In the study “The Economic Impact of Repealing or Limiting Section 1031 Like-Kind Exchanges in Real Estate” by Dr. David Ling and Dr. Milena Petrova, they note the most drastic impacts of the elimination of like-kind exchanges as:
+In the study “The Economic Impact of Repealing or Limiting Section 1031 Like-Kind Exchanges in Real Estate” by Dr. David Ling and Dr. Milena Petrova, they note the most drastic impacts of the repeal of like-kind exchanges as:

 - Taxes would increase for thousands of commercial property owners